The Reinstated Superfund Excise Tax for Chemicals and Imported Substances

 According to the IRS, “A taxable substance is any substance that, at the time of sale or use by the importer of the substance, is listed as a taxable substance. . . under section 4672(a)(3), or if the Secretary of the Treasury or her delegate (Secretary) has added it to the list of taxable substances pursuant to section 4672(a)(2) or (4).”
 Below is the current list of taxable substances.

 If your organization believes it may be subject to the reinstated Superfund Excise taxes, be prepared to begin reporting on chemical use.
-Please reach out to our team if you have any questions about the implications of the infrastructure bill.
+Please contact our team if you have any questions about the implications of the infrastructure bill.